Steal This Episode

 "Steal This Episode" is the ninth episode of the twenty-fifth season of the American animated television series The Simpsons and the 539th episode of the series.
 It originally aired on the Fox network in the United States on January 5, 2014.
 The episode was written by J. Stewart Burns and directed by Matthew Nastuk.
 The title is a takeoff of Abbie Hoffman's Steal This Book (1971).

 In the episode, to combat the poor quality of today's movie theaters, Homer and Bart team up to illegally download movies and exhibit them in a makeshift theater in the backyard, but Homer ends up arrested by the FBI when Marge sends Hollywood a check and an apology note.
+Will Arnett and Channing Tatum guest starred.
+In addition, filmmaker Judd Apatow, actors Leslie Mann, Seth Rogen, Paul Rudd, and musician Rob Halford guest starred as themselves.
+The episode received positive reviews.

 Plot

-Homer is getting frazzled over hearing spoilers about the current blockbuster films but his rushed trip to see a new one ends with him decrying the smartphone-laden atmosphere and being thrown out of the movie theater by ushers.
+Homer is getting frazzled over hearing spoilers about the current blockbuster films but his rushed trip to see a new one ends with him decrying the smartphone-laden atmosphere and being thrown out of the movie theater by ushers after he breaks his 3-D glasses.
 Bart later cheers him up by showing him how to download the movie illegally.
 Homer then decides to open a backyard theater to show movies downloaded from the Internet.
 Marge starts to feel guilty after watching the movie and sends a check along with an apology letter to Hollywood to repay the money for the tickets she should have bought.
 A manager in Hollywood receives the letter and alerts the FBI after using the rolled-up check to snort cocaine.

 The FBI raids the Simpsons' house and arrests Homer for movie piracy.
-Marge feels guilty for getting him in trouble; however, during dinner the next night, Marge defensively maintains the belief that she did the right thing, even though Bart and Lisa side with Homer (as Bart notes, being a movie pirate isn't even the worst kind of PIRATE Homer has ever been).
+Marge feels guilty for getting him in trouble; however, during dinner the next night, Marge defensively maintains the belief that she did the right thing, even though Bart and Lisa side with Homer (as Bart notes, being a movie pirate isn't even the worst kind of pirate Homer has ever been).
 Homer's bus to Springfield Penitentiary gets taken over by the prisoners who all consider copyright infringement to be much worse than robbing a bank or trafficking drugs and plan to kill him for his actions.
 The bus crashes and falls onto a ledge, where Homer is rescued by a passing train after the prisoners abandon the bus.
 He returns home and refuses to turn himself in after Marge asks him to give himself up.

 Lisa takes the family to a Swedish consulate, since downloading movies is not illegal in Sweden.
 The FBI waits outside the consulate for Homer to leave, unsuccessfully trying to force him out by playing Judas Priest music at high volume.
 While in hiding, Marge confesses to Homer that she turned him in.
 Homer, feeling betrayed, sadly surrenders to the FBI and is taken into custody.